Connolly Youth Movement: Activities

-In 2017, members of the Cork branch of the Connolly Youth Movement occupied and re-purposed three derelict buildings near UCC as part of an initiative to highlight rising levels of homelessness.
+In 2017, members of the Cork branch of the Connolly Youth Movement occupied a formerly vacant house near UCC, saying the action was intended to highlight the housing crisis.
 In 2018, two of these buildings were repossessed by the Garda Emergency Response Unit acting in conjunction with a contractor for the O'Dwyer Asset Management Company that owned the vacant properties.
 The first occupation, still ongoing as of 2021, is referred to as Connolly Barracks by the organisation.

 The Connolly Youth Movement was involved in highly publicised instances of direct action in 2018 and 2019 when members of the movement disrupted Fine Gael public meetings in Cork in protest of government policy on homelessness and wealth inequality.
 One such action was criticised by Taoiseach Leo Varadkar, who stated "I think no matter what political party you come from or what your political views, we should all be committed to democracy and freedom of speech and trying to shout other people down and trying to shut down their meetings is profoundly anti-democratic".
 The CYM responded that it had a right to challenge and question the government on policy issues.
 In a March 2020 interview, CYM General Secretary Alex Homits said "Socialism will not and cannot be delivered through the ballot box and the CYM and its membership will not lie about this or endorse those who do".

 In July 2020, Connolly Youth activists, supported by members of Saoradh, the Irish Republican Socialist Party and Lasair Dhearg, smashed an Irish Freedom Party stall in Belfast.

 In March 2023, members of the Connolly Youth Movement disrupted an event in Dublin City University where Bertie Ahern was receiving an honorary doctorate, calling him an "architect of the financial crisis" before being removed from the venue.

 In June 2023, Connolly Youth activists holding an anti-NATO banner disrupted a forum discussing Irish defence policy.
 Micheál Martin, who was giving a speech, accused them of being undemocratic and trying to shut down debate.